Navaneeth-Nagesh/django-static-class-minifier/README.md

 |MINIFY_CLASS_HTML|_Boolean_| If its True it minifies class names in the HTML.
 Make sure there is JSON file or it will throws an error.
 |STATIC_CLASSES_FILE_NAME|_String_| The JSON file name.
 By default its data.json

+### Resources

+In case, If you want to Internal style or Internal load script in the HTML.
+Then consider using [Django Inline Static](https://pypi.org/project/django-inline-static/) package.

 ### File size reduction
 ```
 Original file - 100k style.css